 - Add the pureed mango to the curry and stir it in.

-- Finally stir in the creme fraiche (or thick cream or vegan creme fraiche) and let it simmer for another five minutes until it thickens.
+- Stir in the creme fraiche (or thick cream or vegan creme fraiche) and let it simmer for another five minutes until it thickens.
 This step makes the curry flavour softer and less harsh.

 - That’s it, the curry is ready!
 Serve with rice and/or naan bread.